simonteozw/learn-cpp/notes.md

 - integration test: testing a collection of units together
 - acceptance test: ensure that your software meets all of your customers’ requirements
 - performance test: evaluate whether software meets effectiveness requirements, such as speed of execution or memory/power consumption

+## Scoped Pointers
+- expresses non-transferable, exclusive ownership over a single dynamic object
+- non-transferable means that the scoped pointers cannot be moved from one scope to another
+- exclusive ownership means that they can’t be copied, so no other smart pointers can have ownership of a scoped pointer’s dynamic object
+- boost::scoped_ptr<PointedToType> my_ptr{ new PointedToType };